XML RSS

 Porth Dafarch is yet another great beach on this island.
 Nestling below some truly beautiful rugged headland, this is a superb beach for family activities.

-Due to its position it is reasonably well sheltered from the open sea.
 You often sea a yacht or two anchoring in the cove and the beach is occasionally visited by canoeists.

 Divers sometimes use Porth Dafarch as a base when searching for shipwrecks along the coast.

-There is an abundance of rockpools along the shore and this is good news for parents.
 Children really seem to enjoy the challenge of discovering different forms of sea life in these places.
-So there is after all, an opportunity to learn while enjoying a holiday.

 As this beach has been awarded the prestigious European Blue Flag , you should be confident of the quality conditions for bathing.

 You will see a caravan park and some self-catering accommodation on the hill to the north west, overlooking the beach below.
-And for those of you who like to explore further, why not get your walking boots and join the coastal path.
-Unwind and banish all that stress with magnificent sea views.

-If your interested in local history, then why not visit the Maritime Museum in on Holyhead beach.
+If your interested in local history, then why not visit the Maritime Museum on Holyhead beach.
 It's east to get into Holyhead, as the town is only five minutes away by car.

-Discover a very interesting fact about Porth Dafarch!!
+Discover a very interesting fact about Porth Dafarch!

 Facilities include: